shpatg/life-assignment/README.md

+# Added Feature
+I added a paragraph when you click it the color changes.git add .

 # GIT Assignment

 In a group of twos develop e feature from [this repo](https://github.com/shpatg/life-assignment) and merge the feature to the develop branch.